gabrielguerrero/ngrx-traits/libs/ngrx-traits/traits/src/custom-traits.md

 #### Combining with other traits

 In the previous section we show how to interact with another trait that may or may not be present, but what happen if you need another trait always, to the point that you think that other trait should be added also if your custom trait is added.
-Let's again go to an example which should make this easier to understand, there is a bit of boilerplate in our addLoadPerson trait, for once the actions we created are the typical 3 actions you do when you call a backend, there is a trait that does that for us the addAsyncAction, not only it creates the traits it also creates the selectors like isLoading to track the progress of the call, it will be better if we use that trait instead of writing again that code, then there is also the logic to store the result of action, and a selector to read that stored result in this case the selectPerson, well there is a trait that does all that as well called loadEntity, and in reality if we use loadEntity we only need to do the effect that loads the person because loadEntity, similarly to what we will do now, already adds addAsyncAction, lets see the example:
+Let's again go to an example which should make this easier to understand, there is a bit of boilerplate in our addLoadPerson trait, like the actions we created are the typical 3 actions you do when you call a backend, there is a trait that does that for us the addAsyncAction, not only it creates the traits it also creates the selectors like isLoading to track the progress of the call, it will be better if we use that trait instead of writing again that code, then there is also the logic to store the result of action, and a selector to read that stored result in this case the selectPerson, well there is a trait that does all that as well called loadEntity, and in reality if we use loadEntity we only need to do the effect that loads the person because loadEntity, similarly to what we will do now, already adds addAsyncAction, lets see the example:

 ```ts
 export function addLoadPerson() {